 Automated Shuttle Pilot Project

-UDOT and the Utah Transit Authority (UTA) partnered to bring the Automated Shuttle Pilot Project to Utah through April 2020.
-The shuttle is touring throughout the state to help us learn about its capabilities and provide an opportunity for the public to experience a completely automated vehicle – meaning there is no driver, steering wheel or pedals.
+UDOT and the Utah Transit Authority (UTA) partnered to bring the Automated Shuttle Pilot Project to Utah in 2019 and 2020.
+The shuttle toured throughout the state to help the team learn about its capabilities and provide an opportunity for the public to experience a completely automated vehicle – meaning there is no driver, steering wheel or pedals.
 Public acceptance of automated vehicle technology is critically important.
 If people do not understand or trust the technology, they will be reluctant to use it and we will not achieve the benefits of this technology.

-UDOT and the Utah Transit Authority (UTA) have partnered to bring the Automated Shuttle Pilot to Utah.
-The Automated Shuttle Pilot is Utah’s first fully automated vehicle (AV), which means it does not have a driver, steering wheel, pedals, or other features usually associated with traditional vehicles.
+UDOT and the Utah Transit Authority (UTA) partnered to bring the Automated Shuttle Pilot to Utah.
+The Automated Shuttle Pilot was Utah’s first fully automated vehicle (AV), which means it did not have a driver, steering wheel, pedals, or other features usually associated with traditional vehicles.
 The project was deployed in April 2019 and will continue through September 2020.

-The Automated Shuttle, which holds up to 12 passengers, operates up to 15 miles per hour and is an all-electric vehicle.
-It follows a predetermined route, but reacts to other vehicles, pedestrians and other objects in real time.
-A shuttle host is always on board to turn the vehicle on and off and to monitor operations.
+The Automated Shuttle, which held up to 12 passengers, operated up to 15 miles per hour and was an all-electric vehicle.
+It followed a predetermined route but reacted to other vehicles, pedestrians, and other objects in real-time.
+A shuttle host was always on board to turn the vehicle on and off and to monitor operations.
 The shuttle has an automated ramp to assist those with mobility challenges in boarding the vehicle.

-The shuttle operates with Level 4 driving automation, meaning the vehicle is capable of performing all driving tasks within specific conditions (such as only in daytime or along a specific route) with no expectation that a human driver will be asked to intervene.
-The vehicle is being leased from EasyMile, one of several companies that provide low-speed, automated shuttles.
+The shuttle operated with Level 4 driving automation, meaning the vehicle was capable of performing all driving tasks within specific conditions (such as only in the daytime or along a specific route) with no expectation that a human driver would be asked to intervene.
+The vehicle was leased from EasyMile, one of several companies that provide low-speed, automated shuttles.

 QUICK FACTS